pulumi/pulumi-policy/design/02-policy-validation.md

 marshals it into an _event_ representing a policy violation, which the Pulumi service can understand.

 ## Step 2: The Pulumi service events API

-As we mentioned in the previous section, when the `StepGenerator` calls `Analyze(...)` on a particular goal state, it receives back only enough information to know that tthe goal state is invalid.
+As we mentioned in the previous section, when the `StepGenerator` calls `Analyze(...)` on a particular goal state, it receives back only enough information to know that the goal state is invalid.
 To make this useful to the Pulumi service, it must now convert this response into an _event_ that contains enough information that the Pulumi service can understand it.